-To address disparities in behavioral health care, the National Network to Eliminate Disparities in Behavioral Health (the NNED) was formed with support from the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institutes of Health/National Institute on Minority Health and Health Disparities, and The Annie E. Casey Foundation, in partnership with the National Alliance of Multi-ethnic Behavioral Health Associations (NAMBHA).
+To address the behavioral health care needs of underserved communities, the National Network to Eliminate Disparities in Behavioral Health (the NNED) was formed with support from the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institutes of Health/National Institute on Minority Health and Health Disparities, and The Annie E. Casey Foundation, in partnership with the National Alliance of Multi-ethnic Behavioral Health Associations (NAMBHA).

-NNED Vision: Striving for behavioral health equity for all individuals, families, and communities.
+NNED Vision: Striving for behavioral health access for all individuals, families, and communities.

-NNED Mission: To build a national network of diverse racial, ethnic, cultural and sexual minority communities and organizations to promote policies, practices, standards and research to eliminate behavioral health disparities.
+NNED Mission: To build a national network of communities and organizations to promote policies, practices, standards and research to improve behavioral health access for underserved, under-resourced populations.

-The NNED supports information sharing, networking, and engagement among organizations and communities dedicated to the behavioral health and well-being of diverse communities.
-The NNED identifies and links “pockets of excellence” in reducing disparities and promoting behavioral health equity.
+The NNED supports information sharing, networking, and engagement among organizations and communities dedicated to the behavioral health and well-being of underserved communities.
+The NNED identifies and links “pockets of excellence” in improving the delivery of behavioral health care interventions and promoting access to high-quality and affordable behavioral healthcare services and support for all.
 It strives to avoid the tendency to “reinvent the wheel.”
 The NNED works with network members to:

 - Coordinate the sharing of community-based knowledge and training of cultural, indigenous, and community-based best practices;